I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 That is, if the content ranks well enough for a topic, you don’t have to go about creating content that’s ten times better.

 Nowhere is this more obvious than in keywords that show rich answers.
-Think of a keyword like, “Who directed Back to the Future?” where Google will show the answer at the top of the SERPs.
+Think of a search with the keywords, “Who directed Back to the Future?” where Google will show the answer at the top of the SERPs.

 A majority of searches for this keyword would only care about the director’s name.
 A small fraction might care about the backstory behind the movie and other cast & crew information.

-Thus, a single-sentence page – “The director of Back to the Future is Robert Zemeckis” – would satisfy a majority of search requests.
+Thus, a single sentence – “The director of Back to the Futureis Robert Zemeckis” – would satisfy a majority of search requests.

 Creating a page for this keyword that has 10 times more in-depth content about Robert Zemeckis doesn’t make sense, since searchers are already satisfied with the content available.